Generalized Harmonic Progression: Abstract

 \section{Abstract}

-This paper presents formulae for the sum of the terms of a harmonic progression of order $k$ with integer parameters, $HP_k(n)$, for the partial sums of two Fourier series associated with them, $C^m_{k}(a,b,n)$ and $S^m_{k}(a,b,n)$, and for the partial sums of the Lerch's $\Phi$ and the polylogarithm functions.
-(Here, $``$harmonic progression$"$ is being used loosely, as for some parameter choices, $a$ and $b$, the sequence might not be a harmonic progression).
-These new formulae are a generalization of the formulae created in a previous paper, and were achieved using a slightly modified version of the reasoning employed before.
+This paper presents formulae for the sum of the terms of a harmonic progression of order $k$ with integer parameters, $\HP_k(n)$, and for the partial sums of its two associated Fourier series, $C^z_{k}(a,b,n)$ and $S^z_{k}(a,b,n)$. $\HP_k(n)$ is built from the ground up, with a power series for $1/(aj+b)^k$ that is summed over $j$ using Faulhaber's formula.
+These new formulae are a generalization of the formulae created in a previous paper and were achieved using a slightly modified version of the reasoning employed before.